-Requests for records are processed in the order received and may take up to 2-3 weeks.
+Requests for records are processed in the order received and may take up to 3-5 weeks.
 Records requests cannot be processed the same day or otherwise expedited.
-To reduce processing time requestors should ensure that all required forms are completed and supporting documentation and any applicable fees are submitted at the time of the initial request.
+To reduce processing time requestors should ensure that all required forms are completed and supporting documentation submitted at the time of the initial request.

 An Authorization For Release of Protected Health Information form is required from patients and third-parties requesting medical records.
 Medical records are highly confidential and State and Federal laws require that the LAFD ensure that such records are released only to the patient, the patient's authorized representative, or as otherwise allowed by law.
 The authorization form is the LAFD's way of verifying that a patient is authorizing the release of their confidential medical information.

 Most e-mail is unencrypted and is not considered a secure form of communication.
 Unless otherwise requested, LAFD will mail requested records.
 Other arrangements can be made by contacting the EMS Records Unit at (213) 978-3648 or via e-mail at LAFD.EMSRecords@lacity.org.

 Effective January 1, 2019, there is no charge to patients or the patient's authorized representative requesting medical records.
 Fees for production of medical records in response to a subpoena remain in effect.

 To correct billing errors, patients should complete a Request For EMS Billing Correction Or Exemption form and submit to LAFD at the address listed on Page 2 of the form, or contact the LAFD's billing contractor, Intermedix, at (888) 772-3203.

 8. What are the fees for ambulance transport and why are the charges so high?